 - (1) The right of ownership and intellectual property rights to the client's material shall belong to the client or a third party and shall not be transferred to the supplier.
 The supplier shall have the right to process the client's material solely for purposes pertaining to the fulfilment of the contract.
-When exercising these rights, the supplier shall ensure that the client's non-disclosable information is not disclosed. - (2) Unless otherwise agreed, copyright and intellectual property rights to the client's application and the associated documentation, the client's material excluded, shall belong to the supplier or a third party. - (3) The client shall have the unrestricted right, without any extra charge, independently or assisted by an external service provider, and without being limited by the copyright, intellectual property rights or business or professional secrets of the supplier or a third party, to: - use the client's application in its own activities, and in other activities agreed upon separately; - ii. modify and develop the client's application further for its own use; - iii. make new copies of the client's application for its own use; - iv. use the material and know-how generated in conjunction with the production of the client's application in connection with other applications;
+When exercising these rights, the supplier shall ensure that the client's non-disclosable information is not disclosed. - (2) Unless otherwise agreed, copyright and intellectual property rights to the client's application and the associated documentation, the client's material excluded, shall belong to the supplier or a third party. - (3) The supplier shall grant the client the right to use the material to be delivered to the client without additional charges under the terms and conditions of open source code software.
+If the client and supplier have not agreed on the open source licence used, the EUPL 1.2 licence shall be used.
+If several open source licences are applied to the material to be delivered, all licences must be mutually compatible. - (4) The supplier assures that the client may utilise the above-mentioned rights without being limited by any trade or professional secrets of the supplier or a third party. - (5) The supplier and the client shall be entitled, without consulting the other party, to utilise the client's application and any material and know-how they have generated in conjunction with the contract.
+This contract shall not remove the client's obligation to take any export restrictions into account. - (6) The supplier shall hand over the material to be delivered to the client. - (7) The supplier shall ensure that each and every licence in the material to be delivered is compatible with other licences in the material to be delivered and with any licence requirement specified by the client in the contract.
+The client undertakes to comply with the open source licence terms applicable to the material it has received.